 Are you a former member of the U.S. military armed forces looking for work with the U.S. Federal government or within the private sector?
 Are you a military spouse that is looking for employment?
 If so, the list below includes links to job listings on federal and government websites as well as links to military transition recruiters.

-If you are struggling with writing your resume or are not sure which jobs to target contact me, today.
+Are you struggling with writing your resume?
+Not sure which positions to target for your job search?
+Contact me, today.
 I can help you to sort through and identify the best job target for you to pursue based on your skills, likes, location and industry preferences.
 Let me help you make the transition from a military work life to a federal employee or private sector work life.
 We offer, professional military transition resumes, cover letters, LinkedIn profiles, job interview coaching and job search training and career transition coaching.

 Check out the following military transition job sites:

 Contact me for a FREE military transition job search and resume consultation.

 Do you know someone that’s interested in enlisting in a branch of the US armed forces?

 Are they planning to take the ASVAB test — Armed Services Vocational Aptitude Battery?
 Wondering what the ASVAB is?
 Here are some answers

 The Armed Services Vocational Aptitude Battery (ASVAB) test is a required test administered to anyone interested in enlisting in any of the US Armed Service branches.
 Minimum scores must be met in order to be able to enlist as well as to qualify for specific higher up positions within the armed services.